wp-plugins/social-master/readme.txt

 == Screenshots ==

-1. Widget With Facebook FanPage Total Count
+1. Social Master Basic Fast Loading Widget With Facebook FanPage Total Count
-2. Widget With Facebook Like Your Individual Website Pages
+2. Social Master Basic Fast Loading Widge With Facebook Like Your Individual Website Pages
-3. Advanced Widget, Vertical Display with all Social Network Buttons
+3. Social Master Advanced Widget, Vertical Display with all Social Network Buttons
-4. Advanced Widget, Horizontal Display with all Social Network Buttons
+4. Social Master Advanced Widget, Horizontal Display with all Social Network Buttons, Footer Widget Area
-5. Advanced Widget, Horizontal Display inside pages and posts with shortcode framework
+5. Shortcode Framework inside pages and posts
-6. Advanced Widget, Vertical Display with 3 networks inside pages and posts with shortcode framework
+6. Shortcode Framework inside pages and posts

 == Changelog ==

+= 4.3 =
+* New TechGasp Plugin Framework
+* New Plugin Menu
+* New Administrator Page
+* New Universal Shortcode that can be combined with Individual Shortcodes in Pages and Posts
+* Adding index SEC
+* New API's
+* New Social Master Basic Fast Loading Widget
+* New Social Master Advanced Widget

 = 4.2.1 =
 * Hiding comment pop-up in facebook like